-Utah, Delayed Birth Certificates, 1900-1960 is a free collection at FamilySearch with a searchable name index for Utah birth records created more than one calendar year after the event.
+Utah, Delayed Birth Certificates, 1900-1960 was a free collection at FamilySearch with a searchable name index for Utah birth records created more than one calendar year after the event.
+The collection number URL was https://www.familysearch.org/collection/2771335.
+If the collection comes back online, we’ll link to the updated collection.

 You’ll need to be logged in with a free FamilySearch account to search these records.
 It’s easy to register for a free account at FamilySearch.